Skip to content

 Key Networking Features:

-1. Nginx Reverse Proxy: UI automatically proxies /api/* to backend
+1. Nginx Reverse Proxy: UI automatically proxies /api/* to the API service

 4. Service Discovery: Kubernetes DNS for internal service-to-service communication